Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Method

-where $U$ is the uncertainty map, $\hat{Y}_{dist}$ represents the predicted disparity distribution, and $Y_{dist}$ is the groundtruth disparity distribution.
-Since we follow \cite{li2020generalized} to consider the groundtruth disparity distribution as a Dirac delta distribution, we discretize it to the two adjacent sampling points $d_l$ and $d_r$, according to:
+where $U$ is the uncertainty map, $\hat{Y}_{dist}$ represents the predicted disparity distribution, and $Y_{dist}$ is the ground-truth disparity distribution.
+We follow \cite{li2020generalized} to consider the ground-truth disparity distribution as a Dirac delta distribution and discretize it to the two adjacent sampling points $d_l$ and $d_r$, according to:

-where $d_l$ and $d_r$ are the left and right adjacent points respectively, and $d$ denotes the groundtruth disparity. $p_{d_l}=\frac{d_r-d}{d_r-d_l}$ and $p_{d_r}=\frac{d-d_l}{d_r-d_l}$ represent their corresponding probability values.
-There are two reasons for the discretization.
-On the one hand, the discretization strategy is closest to the actual disparity distribution (Dirac delta).
-On the other hand, it ensures that the expectation of the distribution remains unchanged before and after discretization.
+where $d_l$ and $d_r$ are the left and right adjacent points respectively, and $d$ denotes the ground-truth disparity. $p_{d_l}=\frac{d_r-d}{d_r-d_l}$ and $p_{d_r}=\frac{d-d_l}{d_r-d_l}$ represent their corresponding probability values.
+We employ discretization for two reasons.
+Firstly, it approximates the actual disparity distribution (Dirac delta) more closely.
+Secondly, it ensures that the expected value of the distribution remains constant before and after discretization.

 Finally, we design an uncertainty-aware focal loss to supervise both disparity distribution and disparity map: